designhawg/gifwalla/posts/onething.md

 Let's all be adults and agree that talking about money isn't weird - it's a necessity of life and we'll all do a good job of covering our asses while doing our best work for the people we work with and for.
 Deal?

 ### The Devil in the White City
+With so many big problems to tackle during the time of the 1893 Columbian Exposition in Chicago, who can really blame the police for not looking more closely into the reports of women coming to Chicago and never being seen again.
+The story of mass murder H.H.
+Holmes is a classic tale of the right crime in the right place at the right time.
+The murder spree Holmes carried out wouldn't likely be possible today, but then again who would have thought such a series of tragic events could occur just in the shadow of one of the world's biggest gatherings.

 ### Drive
 To understand the actions of your co-worker, a spouse, you kid, etc... you must first uncover the motivation behind their action.

 ### Freakonomics
 Understanding why something happens often can be distilled down to one thing - incentive.
 If you can determine the incentive, the reason behind every action will become clear.

+### The Gifts of Imperfection

 ### Giving